Parker Bullen Solicitors Banner Image

 • Sexual orientation

-There are several ways that an employee or candidate could be directly or indirectly discriminated against, including:
+There are several types of discrimination that an employee or candidate could face, directly or indirectly, including:

 • Direct discrimination - Direct discrimination occurs when an employee is treated less favourably due to one of the protected characteristics listed above.